 The submitted research must be judged to have commercial application.

-The top three entries in engineering or natural sciences receive prize money totaling $30,000.
+The top three entries in each track receive prize money totaling $30,000.
 Funds will be awarded to the Principal Investigator for the research and must be used to advance the research or commercialization of the innovation.

 - $15,000 for first place